featureform/featureform/docs/quickstart-docker.md

 ## Serving

 We can serve single features from Redis with the Serving Client.
-The Feature method takes the name of the feature and an entity that we want the value for.
+The `features()` method takes the name of the feature and an entity that we want the value for.
 {% code title="serving.py" %}
 ```python